 Our mission was simple; design the most transparent, neutral and detailed interconnect cables available on the market today.

 Our design process began from the ground up.
 We studied what the industry was doing, but more importantly, we listened - carefully - to the feedback and experiences shared by real users who went to live music events, audio shows and the best retail stores.
 We carefully noted what was said by equipment owners on audio forums and whether this coincided with the audio reviews of these products.
 Patterns began to emerge.
-Users consistently highlighted what worked and what didn’t.
+Users consistently highlighted what worked and what did not.
 Their collective insight became our foundation.

 The result?
-Cables that perform beyond our expectations - technically precise, emotionally engaging and with the most natural timbre on voices and instruments.
+Cables that perform beyond our expectations - technically precise, ultra-detailed, emotionally engaging and with the most natural timbre on voices and instruments.

 At Angel Acoustics, we believe in Quality, Technology, and Science.
 Rediscover your music with Transcendence™ Cables.